 - Marie Trintignant played her in the 1989 Made-for-TV Movie Les Jupons de la Révolution : Marat.

-- Marat/Sade: She appears in the Show Within a Show about Marat's assassination that's put on by the Charenton inmates.
+- Marat/Sade: She appears as a character in the play-within-a-play about Marat's assassination that's put on by the Charenton inmates.
 In the 1967 film version, she was played by Glenda Jackson portraying an inmate suffering from sleeping sickness and melancholia.

 - Assassin's Creed: Unity: Voiced by Susan Glover, she appears in a side mission where the player has to solve Marat's murder.
 She is portrayed in an unflattering light as she comes across as an unhinged stalker.